 The artificial intelligence based system can be used for finding out the attempts to deceive by submitting fraudulent claims.

-The artificial intelligence based solutions have the following benefits for insurance companies:
+The automated insurance claim fraud detection solution have the following benefits for insurance companies:

 - Fraudulent cases are spotted with greater precision and within a shorter period of time,